grauds/clematis.doc/docs/web-applications-security/angular-https.md

 # Frontend Switch to HTTPS

-## Local Network Connection Encryption

 Keycloak checks storage access during authentication to know if it is able to work with the local storage of the client's browser.
 If the connection is not secured, development console will show a message ```Access to storage is not allowed from this context```.
 There is also a definitive bias towards excluding non-secure connections from support in Keycloak, for example in the following thread:
 [enforce security on Keycloak users](https://github.com/keycloak/keycloak/discussions/32087).
-Having said that, it is a good practice to enable HTTPS for Keycloak and the applications which use it even if the server and the applications are on the local network.
+Having said that, it is a good practice to enable HTTPS for the applications which use Keycloak even if the server and the applications are on the local network.

 ### Generating A Certificate